osnielvaldivia/cis4911-cewq/README.md

 ## Install packages

-Go to the project root and type in this command in a CMD or any CLI
+Go to the project root and type in this command in CMD or any CLI

 ```bash
 npm install